Fenfluramine - Questions and Answers

 NICE stands for the ‘National Institute for Health and Care Excellence’.
 NICE is the body that decides which treatments should be funded by the NHS in England and Wales.
 In order to make these decisions, the organisation must review the safety, effectiveness and cost-effectiveness of new treatments.

-What does the positive FAD from NICE mean for patients with Dravet Syndrome?
+What does the NICE approval mean for patients with Dravet Syndrome?

 - The patient is 2 years of age or older

 - It is an add-on to 2 other antiepileptic medicines

 - The frequency of convulsive seizures is checked every 6 months, and fenfluramine is stopped if it has not fallen by at least 30% compared with the 6 months before starting treatment

 You can view the full NICE guidance for fenfluramine here.